The Potential Role of a Hydrogen Network in Europe: Introduction

-This paper provides the first high-resolution examination of the trade-offs between electricity grid expansion and a new hydrogen network in scenarios for a European energy system with net-zero carbon dioxide emissions and high shares of renewable electricity production.
-We analyse four main scenarios to investigate if a hydrogen network can compensate for a potential lack of power grid expansion.
-The scenarios differ based on whether or not electricity and hydrogen grids can be expanded, including potentials for gas pipeline retrofitting.
-Evaluation criteria include the total system cost, the composition and spatial distribution of technologies and transmission infrastructure in the system.
-As a supplementary sensitivity analysis, we also evaluate the impact of restricted onshore wind potentials on these scenarios.
+Our analysis covers four main scenarios to examine if a hydrogen network composed of new and retrofitted pipelines can compensate for a potential lack of power grid expansion.
+These scenarios differ based on whether or not electricity and hydrogen grids can be expanded.
+As supplementary sensitivity analyses, we also evaluate the impact of restricted onshore wind potentials (\cref{sec:si:onw}), more progressive technology assumptions (\cref{sec:si:sensitivity-costs}), the impact of importing most hydrogen derivatives from outside of Europe on network benefits (\cref{sec:si:sensitivity-imports}), and the use of alternative shipping fuels (\cref{sec:si:sensitivity-shipping}).